MartinKukli/spectre-css-snippets/README.md

 ## Features

-Start by added css links with 'spectre:css-local' or 'spectre:css-cnd'.
+Start by adding css links with 'spectre:css-local' or 'spectre:css-cnd'.

 Get list of Spectre.css classes by typing 'spectre:'.